 Steps to Get a Work Study Position

-- Be sure you have been awarded and accepted "Work-Study" on your PRISM financial aid page.
+- Be sure you have been awarded and accepted "Work-Study" on your accesSPoint financial aid page.

 - You must be enrolled in at least 6 credits during the semester.